 While every care has been taken in creating this document, it is not warranted to be error-free, and is subject to change without notice.
-Check for the latest version of this Document and applicable G2 Standards and Documentation by visiting www.iptc.org and following the link to News Exchange Formats.
-The version of NewsML-G2 covered by this document is 2.15.
+Check for the latest version of this Document and applicable G2 Standards and Documentation by visiting www.newsml-g2.org/doc.
+The version of NewsML-G2 covered by this document is 2.21.